YTread Logo

 money

-you should have saved for each age, let's talk about something a little more provocative and that would be how much money you should be
+you should have saved at each age, let's talk about something a little more provocative and that would be how much money you should

 spend

-day because let's face it, we live in a world where we have to
+each day because, let's face it, we live in a world where we have to

 spend

-money and it's re Partnering with us to decide whether or not we can afford something, so let's go over
+money and it really depends on It's up to us to decide whether or not we can afford something, so let's go over

 every